SkylineCommunications/dataminer-docs/connector-help/connector_help/British Telecom GNMS.md

 ## About

 This protocol requests the alarms and contacts from an Oracle database.
-It is important that the Database Configuration parameters are filled in on the correspondig page.The first time the element starts up, all alarms will be requested, processed and populated in the **Alarms** table.
-This can take a while.Also the contacts are requested and a **Service Contacts** table is populated.New alarms are requested and processed every minute.
-The timers to request the new alarms and contacts are activated after a time that is specified in the parameter **Time Before Starting Timers**.After a restart of the element, the active alarms are populated in the Alarms table (like it was at the moment before restarting).
+It is important that the Database Configuration parameters are filled in on the correspondig page.
+The first time the element starts up, all alarms will be requested, processed and populated in the **Alarms** table.
+This can take a while.
+Also the contacts are requested and a **Service Contacts** table is populated.
+New alarms are requested and processed every minute.
+The timers to request the new alarms and contacts are activated after a time that is specified in the parameter **Time Before Starting Timers**.
+After a restart of the element, the active alarms are populated in the Alarms table (like it was at the moment before restarting).

 ### Ranges of the driver